MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/update-alz-custom-policies.md

 #### Assigned outdated Azure Landing Zone custom policy initiative

 If an outdated ALZ custom policy initiative is fully updated, and is assigned at any scope in your Azure estate, do the following:

 - Capture all policy assignment(s), where assigned, and parameter value(s) for the ALZ custom policy initiative
 - Delete the existing policy assignments at all scopes, where assigned
   - Before deleting the policy assignment, record the assignment scope and parameter value(s)
 - Delete the ALZ custom policy initiative from the ALZ intermediate root Management Group (for example `Contoso`)
-  - Before deleting, record all of the policy definitions names/ids
+  - Before deleting, record all of the ALZ custom policy definitions names/ids
-  - Assuming all policy definitions are up to date
+  - Assuming all ALZ custom policy definitions are up to date
 - Create (import) the ALZ custom policy initiative definition with the appropriate policy references.
 Updated initiatives are available [here](https://github.com/Azure/Enterprise-Scale/tree/main/src/resources/Microsoft.Authorization/policySetDefinitions) with a generic *contoso* scope for custom policies.
 Remember to change *contoso* scope for each policy definition ids to your management group hierarchy pseudo root name.
 - Re-assign the updated ALZ custom policy initiative